-There's this beautiful little hidden gem just a few hours north of Mexico City.
-While you visit the state of Hidalgo, go check out the most vididly blue, warm water hot springs!
+There's this beautiful little hidden gem just a few hours north of Mexico City that you absolutely have to travel to — unless you're not into vividly blue, warm water hot springs!

 There's a hot water cave and a tunnel to explore (so bring a waterproof flashlight if you have one!).
 There's a stream with small rapids you can play in created by the water flowing from nearby waterfalls and caves.
 There's tons of small pools on a mountainside that you can hang out in full of warm thermal water.
+There's a zipline over the green valley and crystal waters (it's one of the best places to zipline in Mexico).
 You really could just spend the whole day enjoying the beautiful nature of Mexico and swimming.

 There's not many westerners who have found out about this place yet, so it hasn't become the tourist trap that we always try to avoid.
 It's truly a hidden gem.

 How Do I Get There?

 The springs are located deep in a canyon near San Cristobal, Hidalgo just outside of Ixmiquilpan.